-What Is a Buy to Let Mortgage?
+What Is a Buy to Let mortgage?

 A buy to let (BTL) mortgage is a loan specifically designed for purchasing a residential property that will be rented out to tenants rather than occupied by the borrower.
 You cannot legally use a standard residential mortgage to buy a property you intend to let - this would be mortgage fraud.
 BTL mortgages are a distinct product with different criteria, rates, and terms from residential mortgages.

 The key differences: BTL mortgages are assessed primarily on rental income rather than the borrower's personal income, require a larger deposit (minimum 25%), carry higher interest rates, and are predominantly interest-only rather than repayment.
-They are regulated differently — most BTL mortgages are not regulated by the FCA, though consumer BTL mortgages (where the property is let to a family member) are.

 Buy to let mortgages require a minimum 25% deposit, are assessed on rental income (not personal income), and typically run on an interest-only basis.
 They carry higher rates than residential mortgages and significant tax considerations that have changed substantially since 2016.
 Always take specialist tax advice before purchasing an investment property.

-BTL vs Residential Mortgage — Key Differences
+BTL vs Residential mortgage - Key Differences

-🏘️ Buy to Let Mortgage
+Buy to Let mortgage

 ~Min 25% deposit (75% LTV)